 - <Tag("Projector")>: Labels the script to use as a processing method.
 This enables the Synchronization Editor to identify the scripts to use as processing methods. - <BaseObjectType("Table")>: Defines the type of objects the script will be applied to.
-Enter the table that contains the objects to be handled. - If the script can be applied to several object types, define a separate object type for each table. - CCC\ScriptName: Script name.
+Enter the table that contains the objects to be handled. - If the script can be applied to several object types, define a separate object type for each table. - CCC_ScriptName: Script name.
 In the Synchronization Editor, you can select the script as the processing method under this name.
 Enter a name that uniquely describes the processing method.

-For detailed information about creating scripts with the Script Editor, see the One Identity Manager Configuration Guide.
+For more information about creating scripts with the Script Editor, see the One Identity Manager Configuration Guide.

 - 2. Compile the script. - 3.
-Open the synchronization project in the Synchronization Editor. - 4.
-Select the Configuration | One Identity Manager connection category and update the One Identity Manager schema. - 5.
-In the Workflows category, select the synchronization workflow in which you want to use the new processing method. - 6.
-Find the synchronization step and click Edit. - The synchronization step must handle the object type defined in the script. - 7.
+In the Synchronization Editor, open the synchronization project. - 4.
+Select the Configuration > One Identity Manager connection category and update the One Identity Manager schema. - 5.
+In the Workflows category, select the synchronization workflow in which you want to use the new processing method. - Find the synchronization step and click Edit.
+The synchronization step must handle the object type defined in the script. - 7.
 On the Processing tab, you can select processing methods under the script name.

-Example script
+Example scripts